hpparvi/spright/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10082653.svg)](https://doi.org/10.5281/zenodo.10082653)

-Spright (/spraɪt/; Parviainen, Luque, and Palle, accepted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets that allows one to predict planetary masses, densities, and RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.
+Spright (/spraɪt/; Parviainen, Luque, and Palle, accepted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets.
+The package allows one to predict planetary masses, densities, and RV semi-amplitudes given the planet's radius or planetary radii given the planet's mass.

-The package offers an easy-to-use command line script for people who are not overly interested in coding, and nearly-as-easy-to-use set of Python classes for the people who prefer to code.
-The command line script can create directly publication-quality plots, and the classes offer direct access to the predicted numerical distributions.
+The package offers an easy-to-use command line script for people not overly interested in coding and a nearly-as-easy-to-use set of Python classes for those who prefer to code.
+The command line script can directly create publication-quality plots, and the classes offer a full access to the predicted numerical distributions.

 ![relation_maps](notebooks/f00_relation_maps.svg)